Converting a Knitted Lace Chart For the Kniterate Design App

 kl-patt60-row1-nums.png

-2. Rack the RB one pitch to the left and transfer rear bed stitches to the front bed.
-Rack back to the neutral position.
-These racking and transferring steps are handled by painting in the downward left arrow with the 1.
-(Note that after racking, the four stitches that were originally on FB needles 5 through 8 are now opposite FB needles 4 through 7.
-No adjustments in the options column are necessary in this situation.)
-There is now an additional stitch on FB needle #4, and the four transferred stitches now lean to the left.
-There is no stitch on FB needle #8.
+2. Transfer stitches on needles #5-8 from RB to FB one position to the left.
+The rear bed racks one position to the left and the stitches are transferred to the front bed.
+These racking and transferring steps are handled by painting the downward left arrow with the 1.
+(Note that after racking, the four stitches that were originally on FB needles 5 through 8 are now opposite FB needles 4 through 7.)
+No adjustments for racking are used in the options columns when the diagonal arrows are used.

 The next row, as well as all the even rows of Pattern 60, is a simple pass of the carriage with all needles knitting.
 Pattern 60 has 16 rows altogether.